 Sunday Software’s owner, President and chief raconteur is Neil MacQueen (me), a Presbyterian minister (PCUSA), Sunday School teacher, curriculum writer, and computer geek.
 For 20+ years Sunday Software was my livelihood, passion, and “validated” inter-denominational ministry (as they say in my denomination).

 I started Sunday Software in 1996 to be an independent, ecumenical company focused on Bible software for children’s Christian education.
 We created 18 of our own software programs! …and featured the best of what other Christian software developers had to offer.

 About Our Journey and “Closing”

 Sunday Software has closed its “virtual” retail door and donated all its software to the supporting members of www.Rotation.org, a terrific non-profit Sunday School ministry which I helped found in 1997 and where I continue to serve as Lead Writer.
 See all 18 titles and get their teaching docs in Rotation.org’s Software Forum.

 For over two decades we produced more individual Bible software titles than any other publisher and stayed in business longer than any other Christian software publisher.
 It’s been a fantastic run and we have been blessed to support tens of thousands of Sunday Schools over the years.
 But there is a time and season for every purpose under heaven.

-I have updated ALL the Teaching Guides for our 17 programs and posted them in the public software forum at Rotation.org.
+I updated ALL the Teaching Guides for our software programs and posted them in the public software forum at Rotation.org.
 Sundaysoftware.com’s SUPPORT PAGES will remain online into 2021.
 We will also continue to keep descriptions of software and our articles for new volunteers who discover our software among their church’s resources.
-If you need help, don’t hesitate to email me at email@example.com.
+If you need help, don’t hesitate to email me at firstname.lastname@example.org.

 It has been a blast and a blessing.
 Thank you.